-I asked Farmor last year if she gets sad during the winters.
-‘Of course not’, she smiled, ‘It’s a time of rest.
+I asked one of my Norwegian friends if she gets sad during the winters.
+‘Of course not’, she smiled, ‘it’s a time of rest.
 We work hard all summer, herding sheep, planting fields and collecting berries.
 In the winter we rest.
 We eat good hearty food, sit by the fire with friends and family, and have peace.
 It’s a time to be renewed.’
 How lovely!
 Suddenly, I felt envious–I wanted her point of view.

 This year, as I watch the trees falling a sleep, I’m thinking about the great comfort food I will be eating and the warm company I will be sharing.
 With a Norwegian’s perspective on the long winters, I am definitely looking forward to the great slumber.